TO BOOK AN APPOINTMENT WITH OUR FULLY QUALIFIED POINTE SHOE FITTER

 5. Sewing Your Pointe Shoe Ribbons

 There are many methods of sewing on your ribbons, we advise you to use one length for each shoe (cut the piece we give you into 2).

 1. Fold down the heel piece of the shoe and draw a pencil line along the inside crease on both sides.

-2. Fold the heel piece inside out and pin the center of one piece of ribbon to the center seam of the heel so that the ribbon sits in front of ie. towards the toe box and flush with the pencil lines.
+2. Fold the heel piece inside out and pin the centre of one piece of ribbon to the centre seam of the heel so that the ribbon sits in front of ie. towards the toe box and flush with the pencil lines.

 3. Using the lines as a guide, sew the ribbon in to place.
 Sew along each side of the ribbon and along the drawstring casing (be careful not to sew through to the outside of the shoe, stitching should not be visible when the shoe is on the foot) Do not worry if you cannot stitch the whole way around ie. where the ribbon meets the inner sole- the heel will hold the centre of the ribbon in place and you can just tuck the excess ribbon underneath the insole.

 The satin on your pointe shoes can be quite slippery and after some wear can rip.
 It is therefore advisable to alter the platform to protect the satin and also to give some grip whilst dancing.
 Some dancers like to darn their shoes- especially their first pair.
 However, this can be quite time consuming!
 A quicker alternative is to glue a piece of suede onto the platform.
 If you choose the suede tips, use a white glue like PVA (not superglue) to glue them into place.

 Here at Starlight Dancewear we have been professionally trained to fit pointe shoes by the experts at Grishko and were awarded certification on completion so we do have your child’s best interest at heart when fitting the shoes.

 Where possible, please arrange and appointment for your fitting as it can take up to an hour, especially for a first pair!